lob/lob-openapi/CONTRIBUTING.md

 statement in `tests/setup.js`.
 This is there because, as discovered during the writing of the `us_autocompletions` test file, the content-type header isn't always applied by default to the request, so it has to be manually added in during the setup (all the endpoints authored out here accept JSON).

-The contract tests run on github whenever you push to github and/or open a pull request.
+## Debugging: Prism as a Validation Proxy

-During development of the spec for existing endpoints, you can run Prism as a [validation proxy](https://meta.stoplight.io/docs/prism/docs/getting-started/03-cli.md#proxy) by running `npm run proxy`.
+We have found it useful to can run Prism as a [validation proxy](https://meta.stoplight.io/docs/prism/docs/getting-started/03-cli.md#proxy).
+To do so, run `npm run proxy`.

 ```bash
 $ npm run proxy